You’ve seen them on magazine covers (The 153 Biggest Celebrity Hair Transformations).

 You’ve noticed them when decorating your apartment or fixing up your house.
 (10 Bright Ideas for Decorating With Floor and Table Lamps).

 And you’ve laughed at them on late night TV.
-(David Letterman’s Top 10 Offensive Jeopardy categories).
+(David Letterman’s 10 Best Top 10 Lists).

 - Lists attract attention.
 They promise a payoff for the reader.
 According to Muhammed Saleem at Copyblogger, list articles make it clear “what the reader is in for, and the structure itself reinforces the perceived value of the return on attention invested.”